-Let’s start a company and do things we love, without any bossy supervision.
+Want to start a company and do things you love, without any bossy supervision?
 That’s definitely one thing we entrepreneurs have in common.
-Sadly, before you get there, there’s a whole tedious process of setting up to go through.
-Just, “Which type of company is right for me?”, “What in the world is a Private Limited Company?”.
-Well, stay with me for 10 minutes and I’ll give you all the info you need about how you can register a private limited company in Singapore.
+Sadly, before you get there, there is a tedious process of setting up to go through.
+If you are wondering which type of company is right for you or what in the world a private limited company is, stay with me for ten minutes and I’ll give you all the info you need about how to register a private limited company in Singapore.

-Sole Proprietorship, Limited Liability Partnership, Private Limited Company.
-What are they?
+Sole Proprietorship, Limited Liability Partnership, and Private Limited Company.

-Basically, Sole Proprietorship is that your business is attached to you (yes, that’s right).
-Limited Liability Partnership, or LLP, is when you run a business with your friend(s) while Private Limited Company, or Pte Ltd, is formed when there are multiple shareholders owning unequal shares of the business.
+Basically, a sole proprietorship means that your business is attached to you (yes, that’s right).
+Limited liability partnership (LLP) is when you run a business with your friend(s) while the private limited company, or Pte Ltd, is formed when there are multiple shareholders owning unequal shares of the business.

 1. Private Limited Company vs Sole Proprietorship

-Let’s talk the most boring topic, tax.
-Since a Sole Proprietorship business is attached to you, your business has to pay the same amount you do (0-17%).
-On the other hand, you can save a ton of cash if you have a Private Limited Company instead.
-For the first 3 years of the company’s life, you don’t have to pay tax if the company generates less than $100,000 in profit.
-With the next $200,000 in profit, the company receive a further 50% tax exemption.
-What it means is if your Pte Ltd Company has $300,000 in profit, the company only has to pay tax for the last $100,000.
+Let’s talk about the most boring topic–tax.
+Since a sole proprietorship business is attached to you, your business has to pay the same amount you do (0-17%).
+On the other hand, you can save a ton of cash if you have a private limited company instead.
+For the first three years of the company’s life, you don’t have to pay tax if the company generates less than $100,000 in profit.
+With the next $200,000 in profit, the company receives an additional 50% tax exemption.
+This means that your Pte Ltd company has $300,000 in profit, the company only has to pay tax for the last $100,000.
 Great deal, huh?

-There’s one advantage Sole Proprietorship has over Private Limited Company is that it’s so easy to set up.
+There is one advantage that a sole proprietorship has over private limited companies–it’s so easy to set up.
 A company incorporation process is a challenge, but it’s worth it considering the legal and financial upsides.
 Plus, you can always let the professionals handle the incorporation process for you.

 2. Private Limited Company vs Limited Liability Partnership